imperial-genomics-facility/igf-pipelines/docs/scripts/load_pipeline_data.md

-# Load platform data to db
+# Load pipeline data to db

 A script for loading pipeline data to database